 Even statistics that require mathematical foundations, and research methods are an integral part of the study.
 Research foci at the University of Erfurt are decision research, giftedness research and career choice research.
 For example, students learn how career choice decisions work and how they can later help students make their career choices.
 However, what is completely lacking in study is any form of clinical and biological psychology, such as the study advisor Dr. Silvia Andrée explains:

-"Our program has been integrated into the Faculty of Education of the University from the very beginning.
-In addition, the Bachelor of Arts degree may only be a major subject in combination with a minor subject such as B. Social sciences, education sciences or economics are acquired - or as a minor subject.
-In the main subject, we only award 84 credit.
-Compared to a Bachelor of Science degree in Psychology with 120 through 150 credits, that's just a lot less.
-This means that our students can not work as resident therapists afterwards because we do not offer a complete psychology degree. "
+“Our course was integrated into the university's faculty of education right from the start.
+In addition, the Bachelor of Arts degree can only be a major subject combined with a minor such as B. Social sciences, education or economics - or as a minor.
+In the main subject, we only award 84 credit points.
+Compared to studying psychology for a Bachelor of Science with 120 to 150 credit points, that's just a lot less.
+This means that our students cannot work as resident therapists afterwards because we do not offer a full psychology degree. ”

 Future occupational fields

 However, the graduates have many other career options: for example, the psychological development diagnostics and early support of infants in appropriate care facilities, or the school psychological diagnostics for talent issues, partial performance disorders and school achievement problems.
 They can also work in vocational and occupational further education or adult education, for example by designing and evaluating training measures.
 However, some graduates are drawn to rather untypical professions such as advertising.
 Another area of application is human resources, such as Dr. Silvia Andrée clarifies:

 “With diagnostic methods, our graduates can later check in companies whether an applicant is suitable for a job or not.
 They then design the selection process or conduct job interviews with psychological expertise. ”